Smallville season 10: Home media release

-The complete tenth season of Smallville was released on November 29, 2011 in North America in both DVD and Blu-ray format.
-The DVD and Blu-ray box set were also released in region 2 and region 4 on October 17, 2011 and April 4, 2012, respectively.
+The complete tenth season of Smallville was released on November 29, 2011, in North America in both DVD and Blu-ray format.
+The DVD and Blu-ray box set were also released in Region 2 and 4 on October 17, 2011, and April 4, 2012, respectively.
 The box set included various special features, including episode commentary, a documentary on the 200th episode called "Smallville: Coming Home", a featurette on Clark's father/son relationships over the course of ten seasons titled "My Father, My Son", and the music video "How Do We Do".